saujanya-umarji/tuts/README.md

-this is a tuts project
+this is a tuts project, Updated by naveen